microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 ## Step 1.
 Prepare Backends and Create Workspace

 The first step to run fusion rule tester is to prepare backends and create workspace.
-Users could follow guidance [here](./prepare_backend.md) for this step.
+Users could follow guidance [Prepare Backends](./prepare_backend.md) and [Create Workspace](./overview.md#create-workspace) for this step.

 After creating the workspace, a yaml file named `ruletest_config.yaml` will be placed in `<workspace-path>/configs/`.
 The fusion rule test configs includes: